hengrumay/image_classification/README.md

 ** _This repo is currently being updated_

-A recent project saw me dive deep into convolutional neural networks and I implemented a proof of concept within a week.
+A recent project saw me dive _quickly_ into convolutional neural networks and I implemented a proof of concept within a week.

 ## Detecting buildings in satellite imagery with deep-learning